Ada-Developers-Academy/core-about-ada/being-an-adie/learning-plans.md

 - Adding in extra tutoring sessions or review sessions with an instructor.
 - Identifying work to prioritize in the event that you’ve fallen behind the curriculum pace.
 - Documenting an expectation that the next project will be submitted on time even if it’s incomplete.
 (Helpful if you’re struggling with perfectionism.)
-- Reducing the deliverables of the next project so you can focus on really understanding the material in the time you have.
+- Reducing the deliverables of the next project so you can focus on the most important learning goals.

 ## Here are some examples of Learning Plan outcomes: